My accusers' speeches may have

 the beginning, I cannot expect to get rid of this mass of

 falsehoods in only a few moments of speaking to you.
 But this, O men of Athens, is the

 truth and the whole truth.
 I have concealed nothing.
 I have not

 lied.
 [24b] And yet I believe that this plain speaking of mine is the

 reason for my unpopularity, and my accusers' hatred for me is a proof that I am

 speaking the truth!
 This is the occasion and reason of their lies

-about me, as you will find out either today or in any future
+about me, as you will find out either today or in

 I have said enough in my defense against the first class of my

 accusers; I turn to the second class, who are headed by Meletus,